 These houses are sited to the east of the proposed houses, with the application site being formed from their existing garden areas.
-House 2 is closest to the existing houses and is sited 16.6m from the main rear elevations, 13m from the rear extension of no.127, and 1.8-2.8m from the rear boundary of the gardens.
-The end elevation faces these properties and has a width of 5.7m, an eaves height of 5.7m and a ridge height of 7.4m.
-The eaves and ridge heights are very similar to the existing houses, with the eaves being 0.2m higher and the ridge 0.6m lower.
-There is a single window in the end elevation which serves an ensuite bathroom and is to be obscure glazed.
+House 2 is closest to the existing houses and is sited 20m from the main rear elevations, 16.4m from the rear extension of no.127, and 5.5-6.5m from the rear boundary of the gardens.
+The flank elevation faces these properties and has a width of 8.6m, an eaves height of 6.8m and a ridge height of 9.4m.
+The eaves and ridge heights are very similar to the existing houses in Chapel Close opposite, but are higher than those of nos.
+127 and 129.
+There is a single window in the flank elevation which serves the void above the dining area.
+This can be obscure glazed to prevent overlooking of the windows and garden areas of nos.
+127 and 129.